Overview of Services

 Doreen Dybevik, RN

 Doreen obtained her Bachelor of Science degree in nursing from the University of Wisconsin.
-She’s worked in Dean Clinic Neurology since 1998, and worked with Drs.
+She’s worked in Dean Medical Group Neurology since 1998, and worked with Drs.
 Ni and Snyder to set up the neuromuscular clinic and muscular dystrophy clinics.
 Doreen works with patients daily to assess and plan for their needs, find resources and coordinate care.
 In addition to working closely with the Muscular Dystrophy Association, Doreen works closely with the National ALS Association and the Wisconsin Chapter of ALS.
-Doreen also collaborates with Home Health United and Hospice Care to assist in comprehensive care delivery for Dean’s patients.
+Doreen also collaborates with Home Health United and Hospice Care to assist in comprehensive care delivery for Dean Medical Group's patients.

 Gina Florian, OTR/L